MaKaragianni/Coding-Portfolio/README.md

 Key features include the ability to set up a database schema, perform CRUD (Create, Read, Update, Delete) operations and manage book loans with due dates calculated using the datetime module.
 This project highlights skills in database management, object-oriented programming and the integration of Python with SQL to create functional and practical applications.<br>

+<b>7.
+Sentiment Analysis of Amazon Product Reviews:</b> <br>
+<b>Description:</b> This project utilises Natural Language Processing (NLP) to perform sentiment analysis on Amazon product reviews.
+The aim is to classify reviews into positive, negative or neutral categories, providing valuable insights into customer sentiment regarding Amazon products.
+The project involves data preprocessing, sentiment analysis using Python, Pandas, spaCy, TextBlob and Jupyter Notebook as well as evaluation of model performance with insights into its strengths and limitations.
+The analysis (...Sentiment Analysis Report.docx) is based on a dataset comprising a wide range of information related to Amazon product reviews.<br>

 <b><ins>Installation</ins></b><br>
 <ins>Prerequisites</ins><br>
 - Python 3.6 or higher